transcom/mymove-docs/docs/dev/tools/docusaurus.md

 # My title
 ```

 This will appear as the name of the page on the sidebar and in the page itself.
-If you want to specify a different title for the sidebar, you can do so in the front matter:
+If you want to specify a different title for the sidebar, you can do so in the frontmatter:

 ```md
 ---